murisco11/murisco11/README.md

 <h2 align="center">Hi 👋!
-My name is Maurício, and I'm a Software Engineering student at UFRN, with a technical background in IT and a focus on Industrial Automation at IMD - UFRN.</h2>
+My name is Maurício, and I'm a Software Engineering student at UFRN, with a technical background in IT and a focus on Industrial Automation at IMD - UFRN .</h2>

 ###